citp/privacy-policy-historical/a/an/ank/anki.com.md

 We may share your Personal Information as follows:

   * With third parties that support our business, such as to process payments, provide accounting, or store and/or process information, and who are bound to keep Personal Information confidential and adequately protected and use it only for the purposes for which we disclose it to them.
   * With our affiliates or subsidiaries, provided the data is adequately protected.
 Also, if we are acquired, dissolve, or go through a change of control, Personal Information could be one of the assets transferred, subject to your consent, where required by law.
   * To fulfill the purpose for which you provide it (for example, when you want to share something to social media, to post it to a third party account on your behalf), for any other purpose disclosed by us when you provide the information, or otherwise with your consent or, in case of a child, the consent of a parent or legal guardian.
-  * To comply with relevant laws, regulations, lawful requests, court orders, and legal process; protect and defend the rights or property of us or third parties and investigate and prevent fraud; and in an emergency, including to protect safety.
+  * To comply with relevant laws, regulations, lawful requests by public authorities, including to meet national security or law enforcement requirements, court orders, and legal process; protect and defend the rights or property of us or third parties and investigate and prevent fraud; and in an emergency, including to protect safety.